top of page

 Two NYC Bucket List Stops: The Museum of Modern Art and Roosevelt Tram Paired for a Fun Day

-When considering all the possibilities for things to do while visiting NYC, I like to pair or group places that are close and maximize my time.
-This 1 Day itinerary will guide you in how best to enjoy these two NYC bucket list stops, the Museum of Modern Art (aka the MoMA), and riding the Tram over to Roosevelt Island, with a few extra stops along the way should you like a little extra.
+When considering all the possibilities for things to do while visiting NYC, I like to pair or group places that are close to maximize my time.
+This 1 Day itinerary will guide you in how best to enjoy two NYC bucket list stops: the Museum of Modern Art (aka the MoMA), and riding the Tram over to Roosevelt Island, with a few extra stops along the way should you like a little extra.
 (I like the extra.)
+This one-day itinerary is great for families, kids, or the solo traveler as it's not a far distance, there is little to no wait times, and all activities are a go at your own pace style!

 Woman in the MoMA with Van Gogh's Starry Night